jsit/plum/README.md

 " sensor span the range [0 - 67,092,408] but I've found that indoor the range " is roughly [0 - 2,000,000].
 To me, only below 120,000 (default) it seems
 " reasonable to set a dark background but I also know this is just my preference.
-" To find the value right you can experiment directly with the 'light' binary you " find in the 'bin' directory.
+" If the default value does not fit for you, to find the right one you can experiment " directly with the 'light' executable in the 'bin' directory.
 ```